axnguyenit/easy-popover/README.md

 - [x] Configurable dimensions, border radius, box shadow, and background color.
 - [x] Animation for showing and hiding the popover.
 - [x] Overlay support for capturing taps outside the popover to close it.
+- [x] Allow full-screen scrolling capability when opening the popover.

 ## Installation